chrisdone-archive/duet/README.md

   type variable.
 * Indentation is stricter, a case's alts must be at a column larger than the `case`.
+* Duet does not have `seq`, but it does have bang patterns in cases. `case x of !x -> ..` is a perfectly legitimate way to force a value.
 * Infix operators are stricter: an infix operator must have spaces around it.
 You **cannot** have more than one operator without parentheses, therefore operator precedence does not come into play